 - Case studies

-The Partnership grant scheme is designed to support collaborative activities that add value to high-quality scientific programmes that are already supported by grants from the MRC and other funders.
-It is NOT designed to fund stand-alone, hypothesis-driven research projects, which may otherwise be eligible for MRC Research or Programme grant type funding.
+The partnership grant scheme is designed to support novel partnerships between diverse groupings of researchers.
+Funding will be provided to establish new, high-value collaborative activities/capabilities that should add value to high-quality scientific programmes that are already supported by grants from the MRC and other funders.
+It is not designed to fund stand-alone, hypothesis-driven research projects, which may otherwise be eligible for MRC research or programme grant type funding.

-- Developing strategy to strengthen research activity across the field
+- fostering/enabling a national/international strategy across the field

-- Training, career development and capacity building (excluding fellowships but including PhD studentships, see details on ‘Studentships’ below)
+- training, career development and capacity building in strategically important areas (excluding fellowships but including PhD studentships, see details on ‘Studentships’ below)

 The PI must demonstrate that they will direct the proposed partnership activities and manage the funding on behalf of the MRC to ensure that the objectives are fully delivered.
-Only researchers who will provide a significant expert input to the partnership should be included as a Co-Investigator (CoI).
+Only researchers who will contribute to the academic leadership of the partnership should be included as a co-investigator (CoI).
 The proposal should outline other major collaborations important for the research and clearly demonstrate how all of the investigators named in the proposal would work together, as well as identify their respective and complementary contributions.

-Minimal resources should be requested for scientific research.
-For example postdoctoral research positions may only be supported in exceptional cases, however, where justified, technical posts may be requested as part of the grant.
+Minimal resources should be requested for research.
+For example, postdoctoral research positions may only be supported in exceptional cases, however, where justified, technical posts may be requested as part of the grant.

 Partnership grants may support purchase of equipment, or infrastructure that is key to the aims of the partnership and/or provides a platform for activities associated with the partnership.

-If international collaboration is key to the success of the partnership, funding the cost for work undertaken at an overseas RO is permitted but should be discussed with the Programme Manager before submitting the application.
-This excludes MRC overseas Units, who should follow the guidance in section 3.2 of the MRC guidance for applicants.
+If international collaboration is key to the success of the partnership, including costs for work undertaken at an overseas RO is permitted but should be discussed with the programme manager before applying.
 More information on allowable overseas costs can be found in section 3.1.5 of the MRC guidance for applicants.

-Applicants interested in submitting a Partnership grant MUST contact the appropriate MRC Programme Manager and provide a brief abstract of the Partnership grant to help them consider fit to the scheme.
-This initial contact with the MRC Programme Manager should take place a minimum of 6 weeks before the relevant submission deadline (further information regarding Research Board Submission deadlines).
+Applicants interested in submitting a partnership grant must contact the appropriate MRC programme manager and provide a brief abstract of the partnership grant to help them consider fit to the scheme.
+This initial contact with the MRC programme manager should take place a minimum of six weeks before the relevant submission deadline (further information regarding research board submission deadlines).

-Please select the appropriate link below to read each Research Board’s remit and scope.
-Each page also contains details of the science area for each programme manager and their email contact information:
+Please select the appropriate link to read each research board’s remit and scope.
+Each page also contains details of the programme managers and their email contact information: